 The more observant/mischievous of you might be thinking that the aforementioned mechanism is open to abuse.
 It certainly is.
 If an attacker were to, for example, flood every UDP port on a VoIP Provider’s media server with RTP then it would theoretically be possible to disrupt, or even redirect, the audio from that server.
 A few mechanisms exist to help mitigate this but none of them are a silver bullet.

 You might think, for example, that you should only accept RTP from the same IP as the SIP came from.
-This may cause issues with more complex networks and when CGNATWikipedia: Carrier-grade NAT (CGN or CGNAT), also known as large-scale NAT (LSN), is an approach to IPv4 network design in which end sites, in particular residential networks, are configured with private network... is in use as you cannot always guarantee that IP will remain consistent across different flows.
+This may cause issues with more complex networks and when CGNATWikipedia: Carrier-grade NAT (CGN or CGNAT), also known as large-scale NAT (LSN), is type of Network address translation (NAT) for use in IPv4 network design.
+With CGNAT, end sites, in particular residential net... is in use as you cannot always guarantee that IP will remain consistent across different flows.

 A fairly common mechanism to reduce the attack vector is to pair monitoring, rate limiting and IPS with some sort of RTP session locking.
 For example, when you receive 3 valid RTP packets from a given IP/Port then don’t accept RTP packets from another IP/Port until the original stream has stopped for a defined period of time.